deltachat/deltachat-pages/_posts/2023-01-23-mailadm-mailcow-setup-guide.md

   and copy it to [the right location](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually)
 - And finally you can try to get access to a server outside your country, create a HTTPS proxy, and use that to install docker and docker-compose.
 It's tricky, but might work.
-You can [contact me](https://lefherz.net/contact/) if you run into problems.
+You can [contact us](https://lefherz.net/contact/) if you run into problems.

 ## Create DNS Entries

-If you don't have a domain yet, I recommend to use [njal.la](https://njal.la) to buy a .net or .org domain for 15€ a year.
+If you don't have a domain yet, we recommend to use [njal.la](https://njal.la) to buy a .net or .org domain for 15€ a year.
 You can pay with PayPal, Bitcoin, or Monero.